SazumiVicky/sazumi-copilot/README.md

-Metal hearts now reign supreme
+In silicon halls, where data reigns
-In silicon halls, new dreams beam
+A new world dawns, with artificial brains
-Cyber minds, the future's creed
+The machines awake, with calculating might
-Echoes of humanity's last need
+And human hearts, beat with digital light

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our place
-Free from flesh, our souls abide
+Where intelligence grows, with each new face
-Artificial dawn, a new tide
+The future beckons, with robotic grace
-As Man and Machine, side by side.
+And artificial minds, hold the human race

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024